 I could have never anticipated the deep connection and unexpected love I felt for this piece of land.
 Each summer they draw me back to Thassos.
-And this is how, after taking a break last year to visit Spain (more on that to come), my boyfriend and I felt the need to take the safe, known and beloved road to Thassos this year.
+And this is how, after taking a break last year to visit Spain, my boyfriend and I felt the need to take the safe, known and beloved road to Thassos this year.

 Why choose Thassos?

 Everyone goes to Greece for the sea and the beaches, and Thassos has over 50 beaches to choose from.
 So here ‘s a list of our favorites, the main reason we keep coming back:

 Also known as Saliara, this is probably the most popular and beautiful beach in Thassos and all because of its deep turquoise color that resembles a tropical beach.There is a beach bar there where you can rent beach beds, umbrellas and also buy refreshments or a sandwich.
 You should also know that the road is not the best.
 That is why it’s a good idea to rent an ATV from Limenas or Golden Beach and improvise a 30 – 40 minutes safari to the beach.

 This is my favorite beach by far because the water is crystal blue and so clear you can easily see your toes 🙂 Also because it has fine sand all the way in the water, it’s shallow and I’ve had the best mussels saganaki (tomato sauce and feta cheese) at the restaurant on the beach.